-Choose a Reliable host
+Choose A Reliable Host

 A reliable host is crucial for the success and security of your website, just like a functioning engine is necessary for a car to drive smoothly.
 A quality host provides fast and secure servers for a solid foundation.
-SiteGround is my top recommendation for most of my clients’ sites for a great balance between quality and price.
+SiteGround is my top recommendation for most of my clients’ sites for a great balance between performance and price.

 As simple as securing your passwords might seem, this single act goes a long way toward securing your site.
 By default, WordPress will suggest “admin” as your username.
 You may also be tempted to use your name, business name, or primary email.
 Instead, choose a username that is not easily guessable.
 For your password, aim for a length of at least 10 characters and mix letters, numbers, and symbols for added security.
 You can also us password generators for help creating and storing strong passwords (Chrome has one built in!).
 LastPass also has a free password generator that you can use without an account.

-Adjust Security settings
+Adjust Security Settings